Data Structures

 [4.6, 3000, 50000, 12000]

 Additionally, notice that we used the syntax glengths.append(12000) instead of append(glengths, 12000).
-This is because append() is a method that belongs to the list object, while len() is a built-in function that can be used on many different types of objects.
+This is because append() is a method that belongs only to the list object, while len() is a built-in function that can be used on many different types of objects.
 Essentially, since append() is a method that is specific to lists, we use the syntax list.method().
 As len() is a function that can be used on many different types of objects, we use the syntax function(object).

 Now that we have added a new genome length to glengths, we can see that there are 4 elements in our glengths list: